GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ##  Time-Series [1:114] from 2006 to 2016: 21.75 15.57 16.68 12.12 7.33 ...
 ```

 Now, we can use the ``forecast::auto.arima`` function.
-We will extend the iteration over p and q to 20 to be compatible with the above example but not include a seasonal component for the moment:
+We will extend the iteration over p and q to 20 to be compatible with the above example but we will not include a seasonal component for the moment:

 ```r
 # library(forecast)